 While the USDA WASDE monthly report focuses on many other agricultural commodities, this analysis focuses on the corn yield forecast.
-The USDA WASDE is an important indicator to commodity markets of agricultural supply and demand.
+The USDA WASDE is an important indicator of commodity markets of agricultural supply and demand.
 We recently published an analysis of using CropProphet to forecast the USDA NASS corn and soybean yield forecast changes, which are a component of the WASDE reports.

 More detail can be gleaned with an indepth analysis of the USDA and CropProphet August corn yield forecasts.
 The result is summarized by the graph below showing the accuracy of CropProphet and the August USDA U.S. corn yield forecasts as a function of the difference between the two forecasts on the day of the August USDA estimate release.
 You can read how we developed this analysis or you can jump right to the bottom of the post and read our conclusions.

 Corn Yield Forecast History – August

 It’s worthwhile to compare the historical accuracy of CropProphet corn yield forecasts relative to the August USDA WASDE corn yield forecast.
 To do this, we use the CropProphet Modeler data set, which provides as much as 37 years of daily corn (and soybean) yield forecast data based on a cross-validated backtest of the crop models.
 This data allows us to assess the performance of CropProphet in different scenarios and anticipate how it will likely perform in the future.

 To start, we extract the CropProphet corn yield forecast from the same day that the USDA August WASDE corn yield estimates were released over a 33-year period from 1986 to 2018.
 We also extract the USDA end-of-season final corn yield estimates for each of these years, and all of this yield information is shown in the graph below.